 Scenario 1: The Family Got Big.

-Mom and Dad formed their family foundation with their charitable priorities top of mind, assuming that their descendants would share their views and that the activity of annual foundation grant-making would be the glue to help keep the family together.
-Decades later, the founding couple’s multiple children now have spouses, children and even grandchildren of their own, and there may be multiple family groups with differing charitable goals stemming from their different geography, life experience, political or religious leanings, and many more factors.
-There may be a desire to attach their own name to charitable gifts or find a way to involve their own children in a way that the private foundation documents don’t allow.
-The large family group may make the ability to decide common charitable goals difficult and administratively challenging, so, the family of the founders often decide terminating the foundation and splitting its assets among separate DAF accounts may make more sense.
+Decades later, the founding couple’s multiple children now have spouses, children, and even grandchildren of their own, and there may be multiple family groups with differing charitable goals stemming from their different geography, life experiences, political or religious leanings, and many more factors.
+There may be a desire to attach their own name to charitable gifts or involve their children in a way that that is not aligned with the private foundation’s stated purpose or mission.

 Scenario 2: The Family Got Small.